The browser you are using is too old for our website. Please visit www.aptaclub.ie from Chrome and you will be able to browse normally.

 Changing stations

 When it comes to changing nappies, preparation pays off.
 A well-stocked changing station makes a world of difference.
-You don’t need any fancy kit, but making sure you have everything to hand before you start will stop it getting too messy.
+Making sure you have everything to hand before you start will stop it getting too messy.

 Where should I change a nappy?